PublicMakings/575.com/README.md

 2. Terminal session 2: ```python3 /path/to/haiku/write.py```
 3. Terminal session 3: ```./ngrok http 5000```
 4. Terminal session 4: ```./ngrok http 5001```

-   Gah!
-Ngrok won't allow us to do two simultaneous connections for free.

    Plug that URL into your browser and you should see an internet-accessible webpage!
+Note: Ngrok will not allow you to do two simultaneous connections if you have a free account.